franton/SwiftDeploy/README.md

 - L30: URL of your Jamf Pro server.
 This runs before any auto detection is possible.
 - L31: Your corporate domain.
 Used for working out email address from current user.
 - L319: Detection code to see if enrollment failed and initiate re-enrollment if so.
 Uses same client id/secret.
+- L446: Custom code to run named triggers for adding user details to device record and device naming.
+(Not provided in this project.)
 - L468: Regex for automated device naming checks.
 Currently set to a dummy of 8 numbers only.

 ## Acknowledgements